 There is also Couchsurfing, we haven’t used it yet.
 But our friends that use it, love it!
 While the accommodation in Airbnb is paid, in Couchsurfing it is for free.
 You also can try house and pet sitting, this is our favourite way to get free accommodation and local experience, we became experts on it! 😉

-A smart traveller does not pay the tourist price tag.
-Do you know if your bank & credit card charges for international transactions?
+A smart traveler knows where his/her money goes.
+Do you know if your bank and credit card charges for international transactions?
 Some fees will scary you.
 Research which one suits you better.
-There are options that does not charge for using your card abroad so you can withdraw money or use your credit card as a local does.
-We got really useful information from Credit Card Insider.
+There are companies that does not charge for using your card abroad so you can withdraw money or use your credit card as a local does.

-When you are abroad, as a traveller, student or for work, open your mind to a new culture.
+When you are abroad, as a traveler, student or for work, open your mind to a new culture.
 If you are an Irish, please take a break from Irish Pubs.
 Brazilians: don’t go to “Samba Nights”.
-Italians for sure you can survive without pizza… Stereotypes, I know, I know… My point is: go for the new!
-Discover the Local!
+Italians for sure you can survive without pizza for a couple of days… Stereotypes, I know, I know… My point is: go for the new!
+Discover the local!

-Try to travel and live like a local, embrace the new culture, try different foods & drinks, learn a new dance or a new language.
+Try to travel like a local, embrace the new culture, try different foods and drinks, learn a new dance or a new language.
 You will not regret and when you go back home you will appreciate even more your own culture!

-When you travel, do you try to live like a local?
-Or like to follow the tourist path?
+When you travel, how do you discover the local side of a destination?
 Please, share you travel tips!

 PS:.
 Wrote by a Brazilian that was 4 months without eating “feijoada”.
 Have it last week and it was SOOOOOOO good!
 Tks Elvio! [our Airbnb host]